ninelore/ninelore.github.io/content/projects/ArmaOnLinux.md

 Install [protontricks via python pipx](https://github.com/Matoking/protontricks#pipx-recommended) and run the following command:
 `protontricks 107410 d3dcompiler_43 d3dx10_43 d3dx11_43 mfc140 xact_64`

+#### 5.2 I still have problems with sound
+You have 2 options to achieve the same fix.
+Either you can set the env variable `WINEDLLOVERRIDES="xaudio2_7=n"` in the Steam startup options (or via the Arma 3 Unix Launcher).
+{{< image src="/pictures/armalinux/armalaunchoptions-xaudio.png" >}}
+The other way is to set it via `protontricks 107410 winecfg` and then under "Libraries".
+{{< image src="/pictures/armalinux/winecfg-xaudio.png" >}}

-#### 5.2 Arma doesnt open or crashes instantly
+#### 5.3 Arma doesnt open or crashes instantly
 Run the following command depending on your linux distro to install possibly missing dependencies
 Arch Linux based: `sudo pacman -S vulkan-tools`
 Debian/Ubuntu based: `sudo apt install mesa-vulkan-drivers vulkan-utils`
 Fedora: `sudo dnf install mesa-vulkan-drivers vulkan-tools`

-#### 5.3 Comman X returns error Y
+#### 5.4 Command X returns error Y
-Double Check for Software and Driver Updates aswell as the spelling of the Commands and the Settings.
+Double check for software and driver updates as well as the spelling of the commands and the settings.
 If you still got errors continue to 5.99

+#### 5.99 I still have a problem
-#### 5.99 More help is available on the [ArmaOnUnix Discord](https://discord.gg/p28Ra36)
+More help is available on the [ArmaOnUnix Discord](https://discord.gg/p28Ra36)

 ### Epilogue